Towards Noise-adaptive, Problem-adaptive (Accelerated) Stochastic Gradient Descent: Towards noise problem adaptive SGD

-We will continue to use exponentially decreasing step-sizes.
-As a warm-up towards problem-adaptivity, we first assume knowledge of the smoothness constant in~\cref{sec:sc-known} and analyze the resulting SGD algorithm.
+As a warm-up, we first assume knowledge of the smoothness constant in~\cref{sec:sc-known} and analyze the resulting SGD algorithm with exponentially decreasing step-sizes.
 In~\cref{sec:sc-unknown-correlated}, we consider using a stochastic line-search~\citep{vaswani2019painless,vaswani2020adaptive} in order to estimate the smoothness constant and set the step-size on the fly.
 Finally, in~\cref{sec:sc-unknown-decorrelated}, we analyze the convergence of SGD when using an offline estimate of the smoothness.